 11. How May I Access the Archives’ Resources Outside of the Department’s Regular Hours?

-Many of the Archives’ genealogical resources are on microfilm and housed in the Media and Reserve Library of the UWM Libraries.
+Many of the Archives’ genealogical resources are on microfilm and housed in Media and Reserve Services.
 This area is open during all posted hours of the main and east wing entrances.